 Course title Network Thinking and Agent-based modeling

 Course code 27508

 Scientific sector Secs-P/08

-Degree Master in Data Analytics for Economics and Management -

-Curriculum Business Analytics
+Degree Master in Data Analytics for Economics and Management - Curriculum Business Analytics

-Semester and academic year 2nd semester, a.y.
-2023-24
+Semester and academic year 2 nd semester, a.y.
+2024/25

-Year 1st study year
+Year 1 st study year

 Credits 6

 Modular No

 Total lecturing hours 36

 Total lab hours Not foreseen

 Total exercise hours Not foreseen

-Attendance not required
+Attendance Not required

 Prerequisites Not foreseen

-Course page Course Offering - enrolled from 2022 / Free University of
+Course page Master in Data Analytics for Economics and Management / Free University of Bozen-Bolzano (unibz.it)

-Bozen-Bolzano (unibz.it)

 Specific educational objectives Network thinking and agent-based modeling (ABM) are ways to conceptualize complexity in the phenomena we observe.
 The main objective is to approach different phenomena with a complexity lens and understand how current behaviors and patterns emerge using network models and agent-based models.
 In this regard, network and agent-based models provide the logic to tackle the complexity of adaptive systems, in the context of business (e.g. innovation and entrepreneurship).
 The lecturer will introduce the students to the specific approaches and to a computing environment for network and agent-interaction simulation to describe and analyze data related to open innovation phenomena.
 The application of complexity and simulation on applied projects will be introduced.

 This course develops advanced representations of different types of data commonly used in the economic and/or business fields, knowledge of statistical and mathematical tools for the analysis of data under conditions of uncertainty, including large network data sets.

 It also develops advanced data analysis approaches to improve the quality of forecasts to support decision-making processes in companies as well as skills related to the presentation and visualization of results.
 Finally, it develops skills for the inclusion in interdisciplinary groups in economic-financial institutions and private companies.

-Lecturer Roberto Gabriele

-Scientific sector of the lecturer Business Economics SECS-P/06

-Teaching language English

-Office hours please refer to the lecturer's web page

-Lecturing assistant Not foreseen

-Teaching assistant Not foreseen

-Office hours 18 Hours My SNS - MY Timetable

-List of topics covered Introduction to systems and complexity Introduction to networks Introduction to agent-based modeling Modeling Diffusion dynamics Application of complexity on timely topics such as sustainability

-Teaching format Frontal lectures, combined with laboratory sessions in which students develop and implement models.
+Lecturer Roberto Gabriele Roberto Gabriele / Free University of Bozen-Bolzano (unibz.it) Scientific sector of the lecturer Business Economics SECS-P/06 Teaching language English Office hours Please refer to the lecturer's web page Lecturing assistant Not foreseen Teaching assistant Not foreseen Office hours 18 Hours My SNS - MY Timetable List of topics covered Introduction to systems and complexity Introduction to networks Introduction to agent-based modeling Modeling Diffusion dynamics Application of complexity on timely topics such as sustainability Teaching format Frontal lectures, combined with laboratory sessions in which students develop and implement models.